vegaprotocol/vega.xyz/src/pages/privacy.md

 We are based in Gibraltar, which is no longer part of the European Union (“**EU**”).
 Gibraltar has its own data protection laws that apply certain EU laws, with such modifications as are necessary.
 This is referred to as the “**Data Protection Legislation**”, which includes:

 - The Data Protection Act 2004 (as amended)(“**DPA 2004**”), and regulations made under that Act; and
 - The “**Gibraltar GDPR**”, which is essentially the EU’s General Data Protection Regulation or (Regulation (EU) 2016/679, or the “**EU GDPR**”) as it forms part of Gibraltar law.
 This basically means it is read slightly differently to the EU GDPR but still offers privacy protections and guarantees in a similar manner.
-For more information visit:

 If you live or work outside Gibraltar, other laws (including the EU GDPR) may be applicable to your individual circumstances.